Photo of hong kong taken from the pearl river, on the left a boat with red sails

 The Mira is a design hotel in the heart of Hong Kong’s Tsim Sha Tsui shopping district.
 With views of Kowloon Park, The Mira is an oasis of luxury in the hustle and bustle of urban life.
 The Mira gets the “design hotel” distinction from its unique urban structure as an inner-city sanctuary.

-Where to Eat in Hong Kong?
+Where should you eat in Hong Kong?

 Honk Kong is world-renowned as a hot spot for Michelin Star restaurants.
 That said, Hong Kong has emerged as a culinary hot spot where chefs gain a footing by earning prestige.
 From Italian Korean fusion to sushi and classic dim sum, Hong Kong has something for everyone.